Summary Information For: AAV5, FIX-Padua, Hemgenix, NCT03569891 (Phase III, Hope-B Trial)

 31.3 - 52.7

-Follow-up data related to the mean FIX transgene activity were published here 7 and summarized as follows:
+Follow-up data on mean FIX transgene activity through month 18 were published in reference #5 and are summarized as follows:

 • The mean FIX activity was 31.1% and 39.9% for pts. with and without preexisting anti-AAV5 neutralizing antibodies, respectively, at 18 months after treatment